yurimonti/typeDB-digital-twin/README.md

 First of all we need to install typeDB: there are more possibilities to do that, so we suggest to see [TypeDB documentation](https://vaticle.com/download).
 Secondly we suggest downloading and also use TypeDB studio, downloadable on the same source of the previous one, because with that it is possible to manage schema and query without using console.

-Nextly we need to download and load our example schema `schema.tql` in a schema write transaction, using TypeDB studio or console if you want (We encourage you to see official documentation).
+Subsequently, we need to download and load our example schema `schema.tql` in a schema write transaction, using TypeDB studio or console if you want (We encourage you to see official documentation).

 ## How to run